 "Looks like the Beatles reformed.
 I guess you're a DUNG beatle!"

 "So, do we get a SMILE and some MILK AND COOKIES now?"

 And so on and so on.
 Also, one of the characters is a floating camera that's the size of a tank, and appears to be there purely to send Mortal Coil a live feed of Candy's arse.
 It might be defensible in some games, but... well... that intro... this game... not really in a mood to cut it favours.

 You can at least play from a first-person instead, and thus actually see the aliens you're shooting.

 As great as the ideas were though... well, look at it.
 This is not a good game you see before you.
-The AI repeatedly goes crazy, the game is a buggy mess, the voice actors are half-asleep, it's astoundingly ugly, and the core shooting is as much fun as being forced to drink a random person's sick through a straw.
+The AI repeatedly goes crazy, the game is a buggy mess, the voice actors are half-asleep, it's astoundingly ugly, and the core shooting is as much fun as being forced to drink sick through a straw.
 And then scoop out and finish the lumpy bits too.
 Still, it has to get some points for effort, and a genuinely nifty concept.
 If only anything, never mind everything, could have lived up to it.